linkeddatacenter/uSilex/README.md

 - **uSilex.request**: a service that instantiate an implementation of PSR-7 server request object
 - **uSilex.responseEmitter**: an optional callable that echoes the http.
 If not provided, no output is generated.
 - **uSilex.exceptionHandler** a callable that generates an http response from a PHP Exception.
-If not provided just an http 500 header with a text body is ouput
+If not provided just an http 500 header with a text body is output
 - **uSilex.httpHandler**: a service that instantiate an implementation of PSR-15 http handler

 µSilex Application exposes the PSR-15 middleware *process* method and the *run* method that realize typical server process workflow: